leobudima/elogii-blog/content/last-mile-delivery-the-definitive-guide.md

 But you can also add extra features.
 You can let customers select the time and date of the drop-off, and make it easier for them to receive their orders.

-The second thing your customers want is speed.
-This is also important if you want to know how to compete with Amazon delivery and other retail giants.
+The second thing your customers want is **speed**.
+This is also important if you want to compete with Amazon delivery and other retail giants.

-According to McKinsey, providing same-day delivery and other faster fulfillment options allows customers to get:
+According to [**McKinsey**](https://www.mckinsey.com/\~/media/McKinsey/Industries/Travel%20Transport%20and%20Logistics/Our%20Insights/Same%20day%20delivery%20the%20next%20evolutionary%20step%20in%20parcel%20logistics/Sameday_delivery_The_next_evolutionary_step_in_parcel_logistics.ashx), providing same-day delivery and other faster fulfillment options allows customers to get:

-“...The convenience of online shopping with the immediacy of shopping at a physical store.”
+> “...The convenience of online shopping with the immediacy of shopping at a physical store.”

-But for all its importance of delivery in time of the coronavirus, customers still don’t see it as an essential service.
+But for all its importance of delivery during COVID-19, customers still don’t see it as an essential service.
 And most of them don’t want to pay for it.

-So if you want to raise customer experience, you’ll have to provide more affordable delivery options and even free delivery.
+So if you want to raise customer experience, you’ll have to **provide more affordable delivery options** and even [**free delivery**](https://elogii.com/blog/how-to-offer-free-delivery-to-your-customers/).

 ### Gig Economy and Crowdsourcing